 - 10GB 4G LTE data from $40 per month

 - 100GB Google One storage with unlimited plans

 What phones can you use?

 Although it’s pretty easy to bring your own device to most MVNOs, US Mobile is a bit lacking in terms of the phones it will sell you.
 Die-hard iOS users will be happy to know that you can get the iPhone 12 or the iPhone SE.
 You can step back a generation and go with the iPhone XR or iPhone 11 if you want.

 See also: The best Android phones

-On the Android side of things, you can pretty much only get a Motorola Moto E, Palm Phone, Nuu A6L-G, or Nuu X6 Plus.
-Not all hope is lost though, SIM cards cost just $4 if you want to bring a device with you.
+You can pretty much only get a Motorola Moto E, Palm Phone, Nuu A6L-G, or Nuu X6 Plus on the Android side of things.
+Not all hope is lost, though — SIM cards cost just $4 if you want to bring a device with you.
 The easiest way to tell if your device will work on the US Mobile network is with band support.
 Check out the list of requirements below: